tchello45/reverse_shell/README.md

 Our `reverse_shell.asm` will connect to a remote listener, which can be set up using a command like `nc -lvnp 8080` listening on port 8080.

-The reverse shell consists of five key syscalls.
+The reverse shell consists of four key syscalls.

 ---